OpenSenseAction/poligrain/docs/development/CONTRIBUTING.md

 **Preface**: There are different ways to set up all dependencies and tools.
 We recommend to start from a `conda` environment where you, as a user, can install new packages without admin rights.
-In the `conda` environment we only need some "tools" to handle our dev workflow, but these tools are not part of our actual package `poligrain`.
-On top of the `conda` environment we need a `poetry` environment in which all package dependencies are managed and synchronized with the `pyproject.toml` file which is later used to build the package that can be uploaded to pypi.org.
+In the `conda` environment we only need some "tools" to handle our dev workflow (in our case these are `poetry`, `pre-commit` and `nox`), but these tools are not part of our actual package `poligrain`.
+On top of the `conda` environment we need a `poetry` environment in which all package dependencies are managed and synchronized with the `pyproject.toml` file, which is later used to build the package that can be uploaded to pypi.org.

+We recommend to use `miniforge` as basis for working with `conda` because it includes the fast dependency solver `mamba` and is based on packages from the `conda-forge` channel, where, in contrast to the "default channel" of Anaconda Inc, everybody can upload and provide packages.

 These are our recommended steps: